Dissertationsprojekte

 - Implementation of simplified succession to herbaceous vegetation, shrubs or forest (disturbed and undisturbed)

-- Implementation of three policy enforcement levels scenarios concerning restricted areas (BAU = weak conservation, BAU(+) = enforced conservation, worst-case = no conservation)
+- Implementation of three policy enforcement level scenarios concerning restricted areas (BAU = weak conservation, BAU(+) = enforced conservation, worst-case = no conservation)

 - Implementation of several systemic simulation choices